Same-sex parents statistics

 • 31.4 percent of gay couples with children have adopted a child.

-Another closely related activity is being a foster-caring a child.
+Another closely related activity is being a foster child.

 • Same-sex couples are more likely than opposite-sex couples to foster children.